Elsa Malmgren

 Consanguinity Index=0.0%

-Major Lord Roderic Armyne Gordon was born on 27 January 1914.2 He is the son of Lt.-Col. Granville Cecil Douglas Gordon and Violet Ida Streatfeild.2 He married, firstly, Anne Vesey, daughter of Lt.-Col. Hon.
-Sir Osbert Eustace Vesey and Dorothy Strachen, on 7 January 1937.1 He and Anne Vesey were divorced in 1949.1 He married, secondly, Joana Alexandra Bujoiu, daughter of Ion Bujoiu, on 26 August 1949.2
+Major Lord Roderic Armyne Gordon was born on 27 January 1914.2 He was the son of Lt.-Col. Granville Cecil Douglas Gordon and Violet Ida Streatfeild.2 He married, firstly, Anne Vesey, daughter of Lt.-Col. Hon.
+Sir Osbert Eustace Vesey and Dorothy Strachen, on 7 January 1937.1 He and Anne Vesey were divorced in 1949.1 He married, secondly, Joana Alexandra Bujoiu, daughter of Ion Bujoiu, on 26 August 1949.2 He died on 12 October 1996 at age 82.3 He was buried at Union Cemetery, Calgary, Alberta, Canada.3

-He was educated at Stowe School, Buckingham, Buckinghamshire, England.2 On 20 November 1937 he was granted the rank of a marquess's younger son.2 He was decorated with the award of the Territorial Decoration (T.D.).1 He gained the rank of Major in the service of the 72nd (Hampshire) AA Brigade, Royal Artillery (Territorial Army).2 He fought in the Second World War.2 He was invested as a Member, Order of the British Empire (M.B.E.) in 1943.1
+He was educated at Stowe School, Buckingham, Buckinghamshire, EnglandG.2 On 20 November 1937 he was granted the rank of a marquess's younger son.2 He fought in the Second World War.2 He gained the rank of Major in the 72nd (Hampshire) AA Brigade, Royal Artillery (Territorial Army.)2 He was awarded the Territorial Decoration (T.D.)1 He was appointed Member, Order of the British Empire (M.B.E.) in 1943.1

 Children of Major Lord Roderic Armyne Gordon and Anne Vesey